The Trump Election: Intersecting Explanations

 "White racism, pure and simple."

-The weeks since the Nov.
-8 election have been rife with competing theories about how the unthinkable, in fact, happened.
-Pundits and analysts, not to mention ordinary people on social media, have been quick to reduce the election results to a single factor that they insist is to blame for handing the presidency to Trump.
+The weeks following the November 2016 election were rife with competing theories about how the unthinkable, in fact, happened.
+Pundits and analysts, not to mention ordinary people on social media, were quick to reduce the election results to a single factor that they insisted was to blame for handing the presidency to Trump.

 This database of articles, monographs, and books was prompted by my frustration with arguments that seem to reduce the reasons for Trump's win to one factor while downplaying all others.
-Since beginning it in the week after the November election, initially to keep better track of my own reading, I have added more than 200 articles I have read, as well as more than 20 books relevant to this analysis, related to 21 distinct but interrelated "explanations."
+Through the first few months in 2017, I added to it regularly.
+The pace has been slower since then.
+But I continue to find new books and articles that shed further light on more than 21 distinct but interrelated "explanations."

-Given the extremely small margin of votes responsible for Trump's electoral college victory, in my opinion, there is enough evidence to conclude that at least 20 of these explanations were at least "sufficient to tip the balance of the election."
-How "important" each was beyond that threshold level of signicance remains highly disputed, not least because that has implications for the legitimacy of the outcome, for assignment of blame, and for strategy for both opponents and supporters of this seismic shift in political power.
+Given the extremely small margin of votes responsible for Trump's electoral college victory, in my opinion, there is enough evidence to conclude that almost all these explanations were at least "sufficient to tip the balance of the election."
+How "important" each was beyond that threshold level of significance remains highly disputed, not least because that has implications for the legitimacy of the outcome, for assignment of blame, and for strategy for both opponents and supporters of this seismic shift in political power.

 A few entries have comments, which can be seen by clicking on the double-pointed arrow at the left.
 Most do not, but you can assume a default comment that I think the article or book "worth reading" and not nonsense.